Wherein shopping for dresses is a whole lot different than Rose had guessed, and Valentina doesn’t learn much about Bosra.

 Valentina was quieter than usual on her way home with Rose and Bosra.
 The conversation with Bosra kept playing through her mind.
 Did it really matter that she didn't know the age of the giantess?
 No, not really, she thought.
 Would that knowledge change how she viewed her friend?
 Probably.
 It would lead to other topics to explore, meandering paths to follow to a bygone past.

-Rose and herself were of an age.
-The girl being only four years her junior.
+Rose and herself were of an age, the girl only four years her junior.
 Bosra seemed... timeless.
-The grey skin and the clan markings aided in this.
+The grey skin and clan markings aided in this.
 It was difficult to read age on her face, yet the dark eyes spoke of experiences neither she nor Rose had had.

 All their lives had been different before they met each other.

-She was quiet during dinner too and retired early.
+Valentina was quiet during dinner, too, and retired early.

 Though she had not slept much, she had an epiphany about the jewellery issue.
-There was one place she knew she could find what she needed for her friends.
+There was one place she knew with certainty that she could find what she needed for her friends.

 The next day she waited to come down until both women had left.
 She had dressed in a pencil skirt, silk stockings and a cute frilly blouse, a string of pearls adorning her neck.
-She slipped into high heeled shoes and a coat that was more for show than function.
-She called a private carriage and waited for it to arrive in the hallway.
-Like she would poison the house with her presence dressed in what felt like a uniform.
+She slipped into high-heeled shoes and a coat that was more for show than for warmth.
+She called a private carriage and waited in the hallway for it to arrive.
+Like she would poison the house with her presence dressed in what felt like a uniform to her.

 She breathed deeply before opening the door and tried not to rush into the cab.
 A lady never rushed.
-One foot in front of the other.
+One foot set sedately in front of the other.

 The weather was turning.
 Cold sleet made the street hazy.
 A cutting wind turned tiny droplets into needles that pierced through cloth and skin.
 Winter had arrived.

-She slipped into the mechanised cab – thaumic fluid cylinders protruding from the luggage compartment – already chilled and soaked.
+Already chilled to the bone and soaked, she slipped into the mechanised cab, tucking herself in beside the thaumic fluid cylinders protruding from the luggage compartment.
 She gave the driver her father's address.

-"Effyne Palace?" the man regarded her like he didn't believe she would get on in this neighbourhood if she wanted to go uptown.
+"Effyne Palace?"
+The man regarded her like he didn't believe she would enter his cab in this neighbourhood if she wanted to go uptown.

 "Yes."
 She handed him a handful of sesters.
 "This should suffice, if you do not believe my father will recompense you for your effort."